equinor/maintenance-api-event-driven/README.md

 a look at it.

 ## Support
-No support is offered on this program.
+No support is offered for this program.
 Questions (submitted issues) will be answered in the fullness of time.